 Being in a funk can sometimes feel like being stuck in the mud.
 The longer the funk lasts, the harder it feels at times to get out of it.
-One way to cope with this is to set small action goals for yourself throughout the day to get momentum going.
-Being concrete and specific about goals is also helpful, as abstract, broad, goals may be hard to achieve.
+One way to cope with this is to set small action goals for yourself throughout the day to get some momentum going.
+Being concrete and specific about goals is also helpful, as abstract, broad goals may be hard to achieve.
 For example, “exercise more” may inspire less action than “after lunch, go for a 15-minute walk outside.”

 Self-Care is Key

-One positive aspect of being in a funk is it is an opportunity for self-care.
+One positive aspect of being in a funk is that it’s an opportunity for self-care.
 Remember, self-care isn’t selfish!
 This is a time for you to slow down and prioritize self-care.
 Take this time to take extra care of yourself – don’t binge eat fast foods laden with ingredients that will make you feel worse.
 This is a time where you should be eating healthy foods that nourish your body!
 This is also a great time for you to treat yourself to something special, however small.
-Maybe it’s a massage or even an at-home spa day where you have a cup of tea or give yourself a facial.
+Maybe it’s a massage or even an at-home spa day where you have a cup of tea in the bath or give yourself a facial.
 Whatever you do should be aimed at giving yourself a little extra care.

 Tips for Coping with Funk

 Some Activity Ideas to Cope with a Funk

 When to Seek Professional Help